trickycdm/excelerin/BRAND_OVERVIEW.md

 - Clearly communicate **what we do**, **how we work**, and **why we’re different**.
 - Generate high-quality leads via enquiry forms and booking calls.
 - Provide a scalable technical foundation that can be extended over time.
+ - Help every business become **AI‑ready**, regardless of sector or technical maturity.

 ---
 ### **3. Target Audience**

 - **Primary:** SME owners and decision-makers in Scotland and across the UK.
 - **Secondary:** Business advisors, local enterprise agencies, and potential referral partners.
+ - **Sectors:** Applicable across industries — from trades and manufacturing to professional services, retail, health, and the public/third sector.
 - **Pain Points:**
     - Confusion about AI’s practical uses.
     - Fear of high cost or complexity.